Wall Street rises on stimulus bets as economic recovery cools

 “Volatility is going to come back in a big way, as opposed to the second quarter, when we were able to just forget everything and pile money into the market,” said Kim Forrest, chief investment officer at Bokeh Capital Partners in Pittsburgh.

-The wider energy index .SPNY tumbled another 2.8% after a 20% decline in the third quarter.
-Healthcare .SPXHC was the only other major S&P sector in the red.
+The wider energy index tumbled another 2.8% after a 20% decline in the third quarter.
+Healthcare was the only other major S&P sector in the red.

 Advancing issues outnumbered decliners 2.13-to-1 on the NYSE and 1.57-to-1 on the Nasdaq.